The Best Broccoli Baby Food

 - Place a small amount of puree on the tray during spoon feeding, so that your baby can dip their fingers or hands in the puree.
 Allowing baby to explore foods in this way helps them learn to self-feed and can help them be more willing to try new textures and foods in the future.

 - Throwing spoons is a common phase that all babies go through at one point or another.
 One of the best ways to handle spoon throwing is to ignore it and keep feeding baby as usual (with an extra spoon you already have at the table).
 If baby ends up also throwing back up spoons #2 AND #3, simply encourage your baby to eat with their hands until they appear to be finished with the meal.

 Or watch a shortened version of this video here.

 Get the recipe: Broccoli Baby Food

-- 1 small white potato or apple, peeled and chopped
+- 1/2 apple, pear or small white potato peeled and chopped (optional)

 - 1 tbsp good quality olive oil (optional)

-- In a medium saucepan, bring 2 inches of water to a boil over medium heat.
+- Prep: In a medium saucepan, bring 2 inches of water to a boil over medium heat.

-- Place the broccoli and potato (or apple) into a steamer basket and place over boiling water, cover and steam for 10-12 minutes or until the broccoli and potato are tender.
-Reserve water from the steamer.
+- Steam: Place the broccoli and apple/potato/pear into a steamer basket and place over boiling water, cover and steam for 8-10 minutes or until the broccoli and apple are tender.
+Reserve the water from the steamer.
 Let cool slightly.

-- Let cool and serve to baby or freeze for another meal.
+- Eat: Serve to your baby or freeze for a later meal.